socketry/async/README.md

 This method creates a task.
 The task is executed until the first blocking operation, at which point it will yield control and `#async` will return.
 The result of this method is the task itself.

 #### `Async::Reactor#with`

 If you have an existing native IO instance, `Async::Reactor#with(io, *args, &block)` can be used to schedule a task which will expose asynchronous operations on the underlying IO.

-The critical thing about this method, is that it does resource management for you.
-It will invoke `close` on the `io` after the task completes.
-The reasoning behind this, is that after invoking `#with`, you will have little control over the completion of the task (either successfully or due to error).
-Therefore, this method assists with ensuring that the `io` is closed no matter the outcome.
+After the block has completed, the IO will be closed.

 #### `Async::Task#with`

-If you are already running within an asynchronous task, you may want to explicitly manage your IO instances. `Async::Task#with(io, *args, &block)` will invoke the block with the wrapped `io`, but won't close it afterwards.
-Because code within a task runs sequentially, you can implement this logic for yourself if required.
+If you are already running within an asynchronous task, you may want find it useful to explicitly manage your IO instances. `Async::Task#with(io, *args, &block)` will invoke the block with the wrapped `io`.
+After the block has completed, the IO will be closed.

 ### Reactor Tree